This video from the USA says about itself:

 ‘The Extraordinary by Nat King Cole’ is released by Universal Music on 26 May.
 ‘Nat King Cole: Afraid of the Dark’ is broadcast on BBC Four at 9pm on Friday.

-This music video from the USA says about itself:
+This music video from the USA is called Leadbelly-The Bourgeois Blues.

-This song, originally by Leadbelly, is about racism among financially well off people in the USA.
+This song by Leadbelly is about racism among financially well off people in the USA.
 The lyrics are here.